Brain-Like Processing Pathways Form in Models With Heterogeneous Experts: Methods

 To evaluate how pathways are formed and used across tasks with different characteristics, we use the Mod-Cog task set, which contains 82 time-series-based cognitive tasks \cite{khona_winning_2023}.
 This is an expansion of the popular NeuroGym framework \cite{molano2022neurogym}, which contains tasks like Go-NoGo or two-stimuli integration tasks (see \cref{app:task-visualisation} for task details).
 Importantly for us, the tasks vary in difficulty due to their varied inputs, decision rules, and delay lengths.
 Generally, tasks range from 0.8 to 3 seconds in duration, during which we sample information at timesteps 100 milliseconds apart.
 At each timestep, the model receives a 115-dimensional input made up of four components: a 1-dimensional fixation input, two 16-dimensional stimuli, and an 82-dimensional one-hot encoding of the active task, which we pass through a 16-dimensional learned embedding layer.
 While the fixation input is active, the model should always output zero.
 After the fixation period, the model needs to use the observed information to output the correct choices during the response period.

 We train our models over 10 epochs, each containing 1000 training steps.
-At each training step, models are given a $128 \times 350$ matrix of input data, representing 128 batches of task sequences that are 350 timesteps long.
+At each training step, models are given a $128 \times 350 \times 115$ matrix of input data, representing 128 batches of task sequences that are 350 timesteps long, with 115 features at each timestep.
 These task sequences contain many individual tasks: the average task is about 20 timesteps long, meaning that in each batch, models observe about 27 trials of each task.
 Models are trained with a cross entropy loss $L_{\text{response},i}$ for the correct response during the response period of task $i$.
 An additional fixation loss $L_\text{fix}$ encourages the model to output zero during the fixation period.
 All losses used in our analyses are detailed in \cref{app:loss-overview}.
-Training one model takes roughly 1 hour on a single NVIDIA T4 GPU, and this manuscript describes a total of 180 model runs.
+Training one model takes roughly 1 hour on a single NVIDIA T4 GPU.
 Details on implementation and code access are outlined in \cref{app:implementation-details}.

 Once models have learned to solve each task by routing information between experts, we can study the conditions under which processing pathways form between layers.
 In the following we will first study the routing behavior of our baseline architecture.
 We will then show how the additional inductive biases described in \cref{algo:abbreviated} result in the formation of pathways.
 Finally, we will test the degree to which these pathways resemble established processing pathways in the brain.